This book is based off the acclaimed film The Revenant. The film contains

 made sense that this book should include the same.

-Indian, which was traditionally used to hunt bison and elk, but non-traditionally
+American Indian, which was traditionally used to hunt bison and elk,

-used in the film to hunt down and kill the British-led trapper expedition.
-The
+but non-traditionally used in the film to hunt down and kill the British-led

 I used the colour red because it is the colour of blood, but it’s not blood, it’s